Resilient-Labs/wu-tang-generator-bootcamp2019a-week08/README.md

   </ul>

 Lesson Learned:
-I learned to create, verify data from the server side and using a fetch api within my script file to access those conditions from the server side, also learned a different to display images by grabbing image address
+I learned to create, verify data from the server side and using a fetch api within my script file to access those conditions from the server side, also learned a different to display images by grabbing  address of images

    <h3> Installation </h3>
      <ol>